Choosing a hospital could be as simple as choosing the closest hospital or the one your insurance will cover.

 You can search its online database to see how your local hospitals performed.

-Go to LeapFrog’s website and click on the Compare Hospitals Now button.
+Go to LeapFrog’s website and click on the Search hospital and surgery center ratings button.
 Searching by zip code is the easiest.

 Others - less useful